 It was a pleasure to be part of the BITS Foundation forum hosted by Takeda in central London, last week.

 When we were gathering requirements for our new website, we naturally prioritised our blog pretty high on the list.
-It …Read more
+It was the second most important thing after the homepage.
+We …Read more

 The broken link between Managers and Teams

 Companies want to make fantastic products.
-Their leadership teams and managers want to impress their customers with great experiences, products …Read more
+Their leadership teams and managers want to impress their customers with great experiences, products and customer support.
+They invest loads of money in to …Read more

 Achievement Awards – BBC Business Analysis